nikodunk/electrade-2-insurance-static/_posts/2017-09-06-burning-man-update.markdown

 ---
 layout: post
-title:  "Project: Burning Man System"
+title:  "Solar panel + batteries for Burning Man & Festivals.
+Price on Amazon: $200"
 date:   2017-09-06 08:00:00 -0700
+image: "/img/money3.jpg"
 ---

 I built a system for Burning Man 2017 in Nevada.
 It's a customized and improved version of Niko's system.
 We used it to run phones, fans, swamp coolers and lights.